Responsibilities of the Information Security Officer

 Responsibilities: The ERISA Health Plan documents designate the Information Security Officer as the person responsible for resolving any issues of non-compliance and for overseeing compliance with HIPAA Security Standards.

-This law requires a safeguarding program, including identifying reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information; evaluating the effectiveness of the current safeguards for controlling these risks; designing and implementing a safeguards program, and regularly monitoring and testing the program.
+Summary of the Law: This law requires a safeguarding program, including identifying reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information; evaluating the effectiveness of the current safeguards for controlling these risks; designing and implementing a safeguards program, and regularly monitoring and testing the program.

 Student names, addresses, phone numbers, bank and credit card account numbers, income and credit histories and Social Security numbers would all be protected under GLB.
 Broad principles are set forth in the Information Security and Assurance Policy.

-If the school meets the definition of a creditor under the FCRA (any person who regularly extends, renews, or continues credit; any person who regularly arranges for the extension, renewal or continuation of credit, see 15 USC 1691a), then the school has several obligations under the final rules, which include periodically determining if it maintains covered accounts, and if it does, then developing and maintaining an identity theft program for those accounts, which has been approved by the Board of Directors or an appropriate committee, among other items (see 16 CFR 681.2).
+Summary of the law: If the school meets the definition of a creditor under the FCRA (any person who regularly extends, renews, or continues credit; any person who regularly arranges for the extension, renewal or continuation of credit, see 15 USC 1691a), then the school has several obligations under the final rules, which include periodically determining if it maintains covered accounts, and if it does, then developing and maintaining an identity theft program for those accounts, which has been approved by the Board of Directors or an appropriate committee, among other items (see 16 CFR 681.2).

 Responsibilities: The Information Security Officer is responsible for ensuring that a written identity theft program is in place; that an annual report is made to a committee of the Board of Trustees; and that staff is trained to implement the program.
 The Information Security Officer is also responsible for oversight of any service-provider arrangements covered under this law.